Sapienza-University-Rome/ADM/2024/Homework_3/README.md

 ### 1.1.
 Get the list of Michelin restaurants

 You should begin by compiling a list of restaurants to include in your document corpus.
 Specifically, you will focus on web scraping the [Michelin Restaurants in Italy](https://guide.michelin.com/en/it/restaurants).
 Your task is to **collect the URL** associated with each restaurant in this list.
 The output of this step should be a `.txt` file where each line contains a single restaurant’s URL.
-By the end, you should have approximately 2,037 restaurants on your list.
+By the end, you should have approximately 2,000 restaurants on your list.
+The number changes daily, so some groups might have different number of restaurants.

 ### 1.2.
 Crawl Michelin restaurant pages